-In FY11 the department operates with a \$2,257,897 budget, which includes the divisions of administration, patrol, communications, investigations, school resource officer, harbor, animal control and street lights/traffic signals.
-Since my arrival in 1995 the department has consistently operated within the allotted budget each year.
+In FY14 the department will be operating with a \$2,388,049 budget, which includes the divisions of administration, patrol, communications, investigations, school resource officer, harbor, animal control, street lights/traffic signals and building maintenance.
+Since my arrival in 1995 the department has consistently operated within the allocated budget each year.

-In 2010 the department began dispatching services for the Yarmouth Police, Fire and EMS Departments, as well as the North Yarmouth Fire and EMS Departments.
+Since 2010 the department has been providing dispatch services for the Yarmouth Police, Fire and EMS Departments, as well as the North Yarmouth Fire and EMS Departments.
 Both communities pay a fee to the Town for these services.
-This agreement allowed the Town to maintain their local dispatching services when so many communities were abandoning this service.
-Our communication center not only provides 24/7 service to our communities, but it provides 24/7 staffing to our building.
-This again is a benefit when other communities chose to close their police facility at the end of the work day.
+This agreement allowed Falmouth to maintain its local dispatching services when so many communities were abandoning this service.
+Our communication center not only provides 24/7 service to the three communities, but it also provides 24/7 staffing to our building.
+This again is a benefit when other communities chose to close their police facility at the end of the work day and on weekends.